Apollo Quiboloy: 2025 Senate electoral bid

 In October 2024, Quiboloy filed his certificate of candidacy for the 2025 Philippine Senate election through his lawyer, Mark Tolentino.
 He initially ran under the Workers' and Peasants' Party (WPP).
 However, the WPP's Sonny Matula denied signing Quiboloy's candidacy form.
 On October 17, Matula filed a petition to disqualify Quiboloy's candidacy at the Commission on Elections on grounds of "material representation".
 In response, Quiboloy also filed a petition to have Matula and his entire senatorial slate disqualified on the same grounds.
 On October 21, Quiboloy withdrew his representation of the WPP and formally ran as an independent candidate.
 On December 18, COMELEC dismissed the disqualification case against Quiboloy, citing insufficient and incorrect evidence.

-Quiboloy officially launched his campaign in February 11, 2025.
+Quiboloy officially launched his campaign on February 11, 2025.
 His platform is focused on dealing with corruption and national security.
 He proposed the imposition of death penalty for politicians convicted of corruption offenses.
 In March 2025, Quiboloy was sued by hip-hop artist Omar Baliw for copyright infringement after one of his songs was used as an electoral jingle by Quiboloy's campaign.

 Quiboloy was defeated in the Senate election, finishing in 31st place.
 In response to the result, he called for a manual recount of the votes, citing "numerous reports of overvoting anomalies, inconsistencies in ballot readings, and other electoral irregularities."